CARay1502/AIRelationshipCoach/README.md

 # AI Relationship Coach

-An interactive AI-powered relationship coach designed to provide dating advice and ratings through webcam-based user interaction and a chatbot interface.
+An interactive AI-powered relationship coach designed to provide dating advice and ratings through webcam-based user interaction and a chatbot interface. **NOT INTENDED FOR REAL WORLD RELATIONSHIP ADVICE.**

 ## Screenshots